bonitasoft/bonita-doc/md/performance-tuning.md

 For Tomcat:

-* For bonitaSequenceManagerDS, edit `conf/Catalina/localhost/bonita.xml` and set `maxActive=”yourvalue”`.
+* For bonitaSequenceManagerDS, edit `conf/Catalina/localhost/bonita.xml` and set `maxTotal=”yourvalue”`.
 * For bonitaDS, edit `conf/bitronix-resources.properties` and set `resource.ds1.maxPoolSize=”yourvalue”`.

 For WildFly: